The Doctor of Health Administration faculty includes:

 Cynthia Casey earned her BSN (1993) from UMMC, MSN (2002) from USM, and DNP (2012) from Samford University.
 She has been in education for over 20 years, providing online and traditional classroom instruction.
 Dr. Casey is a Quality Matters reviewer for online courses.
 As a clinician, Dr. Casey has practiced in varied areas of nursing including neonatal intensive care, mental health, neurology/neurosurgery, home health, education and administration.

-Dr. Casey has also served in numerous leadership roles, most recently, chair of the Health Sciences Programs at SHRP.
+Dr. Casey has also served in numerous leadership roles, most recently, chair of the Health Sciences Department at SHRP.
 Dr. Casey has also served on the board of directors for a national nursing organization in which she advocated annually on Capitol Hill for Title XIII funding.
 She has also served as vice president of District 13 Central MS Nurses Association (MNA) and elected as secretary of the chapter this year.
 She serves as a delegate for MNA at the annual state convention.
 Dr. Casey has also participated in and chaired numerous committees in a variety of settings over her career, including hospitals, nursing programs, and nursing organizations.
 Dr. Casey has also developed partnerships with organizations in and outside of the United States to provide transcultural experiences for students in Appalachia, Guatemala and Costa Rica.

 Ms. Dishongh earned the master of health science degree from Mississippi College and her undergraduate degree from UMMC.
 She is a registered health information administrator (RHIA).